 25% allocation to iShares Euro Government Bond Index Fund

-To track the global bond market index, we use:
+To track the global bond market index, we invest in the following funds:

 25% allocation to iShares Global Government Bond Index Fund